sebbekarlsson/LWPCMS/SETUPDEV.md

-# How to set up the dev environment
+# How to set up the dev environment test
 > * clone, pull down the repo.
 > * cd into the folder.
 > * cd into lwpcms/static.